lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

-(The `main` function of runIsrTask simply calls this runIsr function, and as noted earlier, also brings up ds9 to view the final output exposure if that flag is set on, and writes the image to disk if that flag is set.)
+(The `main` function of runIsrTask simply calls this runIsr function, and as noted earlier, also brings up ds9 to view the final output exposure if that flag is set on, and writes the image to diskif that flag is set.)

 Algorithm details
 ====================

-IsrTask performs instrument signature removal on an exposure in varying ways depending on which corrections need to be applied to the raw image, but generally some combination of the following is done:
+IsrTask performs instrument signature removal on an exposure in varying ways depending on which corrections need to be applied to the raw image, but generally some combination of at least the following is
+done:

 `Bias subtraction`: removing the pedestal introduced by the instrument for a zero-second exposure.
 The bias correction is applied to remove